DungZoe/ProjectJS-Nordic/README.md

 - Integrate with `Lightbox` to view image when click on image.

-> This file is written by Mr. Hau Nguyen, a lecturer of Front End class at Nordic Coder School.
+> The instruction is written by Mr. Hau Nguyen, a lecturer of Front End class at Nordic Coder School.